-This post authorisation safety study (PASS) aims to carry out signal detection followed, if necessary, by safety evaluation of identified possible signals of Spikevax in routine clinical practice in five European countries during the ongoing mass vaccination campaign.
+This post authorisation safety study (PASS) aims to carry out signal detection followed, if necessary, by safety evaluation of identified possible signals of Moderna vaccines targeting SARS-CoV-2 in routine clinical practice in five European countries during the ongoing mass vaccination campaign.
 This study is planned as analysis of routinely collected health data in secondary automated electronic data sources covering all or portions of the populations in Denmark, Italy, Norway, Spain, and the UK, selected based on availability of the required routinely collected data, including information on vaccine brand and frequency of data updates.
-This study is a Category 3 Required Pharmacovigilance Activity in the RMP, and will address areas of missing information including safety of use in patients who are immunocompromised, patients previously diagnosed with COVID-19 infection, patients with unstable health conditions and comorbidities, and patients with autoimmune or inflammatory disorders.
+This study is a Category 3 Required Pharmacovigilance Activity in the RMP.
 The objectives related to the COVID-19 Vaccine Moderna in pregnancy are addressed in a separate protocol (internal reference mRNA-1273-P905).